Other Practice Areas

 Misdiagnosis/Delayed Diagnosis

-Your dentist also has a duty to refer you to a specialist such as an oral surgeon or oncologist for further examination of suspicious conditions.
-If your condition worsens because of your dentist’s failure to investigate further, you may have a claim for delayed or misdiagnosis.
+If your dentist discovers a suspicious condition or test result that is beyond their level of expertise, they have a duty to refer you to a specialist such as an oral surgeon or oncologist for further examination.
+If your dentist fails to fully investigate your condition and it worsens, you may have an eligible claim for delayed or misdiagnosis.

 • A doctor-patient relationship existed between you and the at-fault doctor.